-Unfortunately, Skillshare has a very low rating on Trustpilot — a 1.8 out of 5 stars.
-The biggest complaint seems to be that customers were charged for a year’s membership even after canceling the free trial.
+Unfortunately, Skillshare has a very low rating on Trustpilot 1.5 out of 5 stars.
+The biggest complaint seems to be that customers were charged for a year’s membership even after canceling the free trial!
+At $168.00 that’s a big deal.
 Poor customer service and class quality are also common complaints.

-On the other side of things, a Skillshare instructor posted a Youtube review of the website stating that he had never gotten his royalty payment for his course.
-Several other teachers in the comments said they had the same problem as well.
+Some instructors have issues too.
+A former Skillshare instructor posted a Skillshare review on Youtube stating that he never received the royalty payment for his course.
+Several other teachers wrote in the comments section with the same problem.

-To be fair, there are a decent amount of good reviews as well, enough to determine that it’s not a scam.
+To be fair, there are a decent amount of good reviews on both platforms, enough to determine that Udemy and Skillshare are not scams.
 However, the risk is still there.

-Q: How do I find the best quality Skillshare courses?
+How do I find the best quality courses?

-A: To find the best Skillshare courses, you can search filter for the most popular classes and top teachers.
-You can also check the reviews other students have left, and look at the instructor’s profile to see their credentials and experience.
+- Skillshare: To find the best Skillshare courses, you can check the search filter for the most popular classes and top teachers.
+You can also check the reviews other students have left, and look at the instructor’s profile to check their credentials and experience.
 There’s also a rating system for how well the class met expectations — the best will fall under ‘Exceeds Expectations’.

 If you want to know more go to: Is Skillshare Worth It?
 The Pros and Cons for Artists and Designers

 On the face of it, the most striking things about the two platforms are their similarities.
-They both have a low barrier of entry for course creators, have huge course libraries, and the best teachers often appear on both platforms.
+They both have a low barrier of entry for course creators, have a huge number of courses, and the best teachers often appear on both platforms.

-They are both easy to navigate, but given that Skillshare is more focused on the arts, and the interface is cleaner, they win on that score.
+Udemy and Skillshare are easy to navigate, but given that Skillshare offers courses more focused on the arts, and its interface is cleaner, Skillshare wins on that score.

-Sadly they also share a poor rating on Trustpilot.
+Sadly they also share poor ratings on Trustpilot.

-You will find valuable courses on both sites so how do you choose the best?
+You will find valuable courses on either site so how do you choose the best?

 It all comes down to the basics.
-What do I stand to lose if things go wrong?
+Both platforms have reliability worries concerning refunds.
+In other words, what do you stand to lose if things go wrong?

-In the case of Skillshare, I might lose $168 because their refund policy is open to question.
-If I have issues with Udemy, I stand to lose about $20, if I buy a course at a discount.
+In the case of Skillshare, you might lose a year’s subscription of $168.
+If you have issues with Udemy, you stand to lose about $20, assuming you buy a course at a discount.
 That’s quite a difference.

-When I pay money, I want to keep what I have paid for, to hell with recurring subscriptions and renting access.
+When I pay money, I want to keep what I’ve paid for, and to hell with recurring subscriptions and renting access.

-For that reason, I have to conclude that Udemy is better than Skillshare for most artists.
-It is for me.
+For that reason, I have to conclude that Udemy is better than Skillshare for most artists and designers.

 There are plenty more posts like this, have a look at these: